 The school has gained in popularity as a result of a clear vision of excellent standards in the core subjects supported by an emphasis on the creative curriculum, which is already having a positive effect on standards in all areas.
 This vision is enhanced by an impressive range of extra-curricular activities on offer both at lunchtimes and after school; the introduction of a Breakfast and Afterschool club; and the welcoming, nurturing atmosphere that is evident throughout the school.
-Student numbers have increased from 189 at census in October 2018 to 200 in October 2019.
-Numbers have remained stable with 199 students recorded during the October 2020 census.
+COVID restrictions have curtailed extra-curricular activities in the past year.
+Student numbers were stable at 200 at the census in October 2019 and 199 in October 2020.
+Numbers have dropped a little with 180 students on roll during the October 2021 census.

-Performance has risen significantly over the last three years with substantial increases in students operating at Greater Depth.
-Due to COVID-19 all 2020 results are via teacher assessment as no national testing was carried out.
+Due to COVID-19 all 2021 results are via teacher assessment as no national testing was carried out.
 For this reason there is also no national data for 2020.
 Caution was used to mark Greater Depth and Writing and Maths due to restricted time in school.